mattermost/docs/source/configure/configuration-settings.rst

 |all-plans| |cloud| |self-hosted|

-This setting enables the App Bar and moves all Mattermost integration icons from the channel header to a vertical pane on the far right side of the screen.
+This setting enables the Apps Bar and moves all Mattermost integration icons from the channel header to a vertical pane on the far right side of the screen.

 .. note::